aiven/aiven-docs/docs/tools/api.md

 ## List of cloud regions

-This endpoint does not require authorization; if you aren\'t authenticated then the standard set of clouds will be returned.
+This endpoint does not require authorization; if you aren't authenticated then the standard set of clouds will be returned.

 ```